igm503/django-deploy/README.md

 - Some repository structure constraints (see [below](#getting-started))

 ## Getting Started
 This repo is meant to be used as a submodule.
-It requires your repository is structured as follows:
+It requires your repository to be structured as follows:
 ```
 .
 ├── ...